You cannot walk down a street in the loneliest Guatemalan town without encountering it.

 The gentle enthusiasm, friendliness, and sociability expressed by every local, from the oldest woman to the youngest baby.
 Travel to China, India, or Thailand and you’ll be accosted on every street corner with wares and services—but not here.
 There is a gentle civility that blankets the commercial clamor.
 A kind, creative calm.

 And it’s not just social etiquette.
 Mayans give off such a radiant vibe that it colors the atmosphere around them.
 It is palpable resilience, proud and authentic.
-Decked head to toe in the most exquisite hand-embroidered traje, broad smiles and quirky curiosity utterly betraying the hardships they endure.
+Decked head to toe in the most exquisite hand-embroidered traje, broad smiles and quirky curiosity discretely betray the hardships they endure.

-One day, I was walking down the main road lost in the doldrums of un-actualized intent.
+One day, I was walking down the main street in Panajachel, lost in the doldrums of un-actualized intent.
 Slowly twilight began to soften the edges of the sidewalks and cast the volcanic peaks in a scarlet haze.
-My gaze swept gently across the lane; was the kind of day where it’s both really easy and really hard to remember you’re alive.
-Suddenly a colorful woman smiled at me and beckoned me over.
+My gaze swept gently across the lane.
+A colorful woman smiled at me and beckoned me over.

 “Where are you from?”
 She asked.